Gourav8871516040/Marvellogram/README.md

 # Marvellogram

-Marvellogram is a desktop application.
+Marvellogram is a java desktop application.
+This application is used to solve normal mathematics problems, in simple words we can say that it is the combinations of basic coding programs.

+## Some of the Screenshots of the application :-

 ![](Screenshots/enter.png)

 ![](Screenshots/home.png)